-Real estate prices look to be topping out.
-Gold and silver prices are back at 2010 levels.
+Real estate prices look to be topping out — and the current bubble may be even bigger than the one that led to the 2008 collapse.
+Meanwhile, gold and silver prices are back at 2010 levels as both real estate and stocks continue to surge.
 As the relative pricing of these two assets reverses over the coming years, it will afford those with a meaningful holding of precious metals the opportunity to buy a house outright.

-Here’s the historical relationship between the price of the average US home and the price of an ounce of gold over the past 43+ years (house price divided by gold price).
+Here’s the historical relationship between the price of the average U.S. home and the price of an ounce of gold since 1975 (house price divided by gold price).
 The highs and lows are marked.

-You can see that at gold’s peak in 2011, it took only 143 ounces of gold to buy the average-priced home in the US.
-And when gold peaked in 1980, it took a mere 106 ounces.
+You can see that, at gold’s most recent peak in 2011, it took only 143 ounces of gold to buy the average-priced home in the U.S. And when gold previously peaked in 1980, it took a mere 106 ounces.

 If real estate is indeed topping out — there are reports that both sales and supply are reversing — and you accept even half of what Mike Maloney thinks is ahead, then property should be sold now and gold bought.
-And then wait for the ratio to reach an extreme low and swap back.
+This is especially true if you live in the global cities that have been identified at the most at-risk of the real estate hyper-bubble.
+Then wait for the ratio to reach an extreme low and swap back.

-You can see how extreme the readings have been, which is due to silver’s high volatility.
-We’ll use that volatility in our favor, as a repeat of just 2,052 ounces to buy a house is highly likely.
+You can see how extreme the readings have been, which is due to silver’s higher volatility than gold.
+We’ll use that volatility in our favor, as a repeat of just 2,052 ounces of silver to buy a house (as was seen at its peak in 1980) is highly likely.
 As with gold, though, the ratio will probably drop even further in the type of crises we see ahead.

 So yes, four monster boxes of silver could indeed buy you an average-priced home at the bottom of the cycle (before taxes).
 That’s an amount even those with a modest budget can handle.

 Pretty exciting, eh?